 Figure 1.6: Dictionary keys converted to a list

 Notice that when this is done and we examine the contents, only the keys of the dictionary have been captured in the list.
 If we wanted the values, we would have had to specify that with the .values() method of the list.
-Also, notice that the list of dictionary keys happens to be in the same order that we wrote them in when creating the dictionary.
+Also, notice that the list of dictionary keys happens to be in the same order that we wrote them, when creating the dictionary.
 This is not guaranteed, however, as dictionaries are unordered collection types.

 One convenient thing you can do with lists is to append other lists to them with the + operator.
 As an example, in the next step we will combine the existing list of fruit with a list that contains just one more type of fruit, overwriting the variable containing the original list.